seonghokLao/covid-identifier-for-ct-scans/README.md

 ![image info](./assets/densenet_model_summary.png)

 #### Training Procedure:
 We first split data using the procedure in preprocessing.
+Using ImageDataGenerator on training dataset, we found images belongs to 2 classes: covid and normal.
+Then, we build our model from DenseNet121, with Keras Adam as the optimizer, 0,02 as the learning rate.
+As shown in the graph under Neural Network Details, our model found 7,219,414 trainable parameters.
+Fitting the model, we found that as epoch increases, accuracy increases while loss decreases.
+Apply our model on a few test images, we found all predictions matches their corresponding labels.
 Datasplit ... optimizer (Adam) ... learning rate ...  batch size ... epochs ...

 #### Results: